 As we said earlier, it’s the components and craftsmanship that make up the high price rates of Swiss watches.
 Some of these components include:

-- New Movements – Swiss watchmakers take great pride in designing Innovative new watch movements.
+- New Movements – Swiss watchmakers take great pride in designing Innovative new watch movements, such as the new Rolex 3255 movement which you can find in some Rolex Day-Date watches.
 These movements take years to craft and then perfect after being assembled by hand and made to last for centuries.

 - Luxury Image – Just by their look, Swiss watches invoke thoughts and feelings of prestige and luxury.
 Despite their high premium price, luxury watch enthusiasts are prepared to pay that price for these Swiss watches.
 Because of this, the high price serves as an indication of a luxury watch’s worth.
 Various studies reveal that consumers are willing to pay 20% more for these watches.
-They do this for the sake of owning something very exclusive.
+They do this for the sake of owning something very exclusive, say a Vacheron Constantin Patrimony or an IWC Portofino.

 Are Swiss Made Watches Worth It?